erifoz/digitalnirvana/README.md

 Privacy: effectively controling your data on the internet need more skill/knowledge/time than average user has

-Freedom: problem of having corporations & banks developping this important architecture with limited user perspective
+Freedom: problem of having corporations & banks creating digital identity

 Goals definition: